 'I've seen people hugging sculptures'

-Visitor numbers to UK sculpture parks have increased significantly in the past five years, according to The Arts Council of England.
+Visitor numbers to UK sculpture parks have increased significantly in the past five years, according to The Arts Council England.

 Statistics from five leading sculpture parks and attractions show a major increase in footfall, as more people become interested in outdoor art and larger pieces of work.